pytorch-fdn/ambassador-program/pytorch-ambassador-program.md

 ### 🔹 What happens after I apply?
 Applications will be reviewed by the PyTorch Foundation team.
 Selected candidates will be invited for onboarding.

-### 🔹 How can I stay updated on PyTorch Foundation initiatives?
+### 🔹 How can I stay updated on PyTorch Foundation Programs?
 Follow PyTorch's official channels, join the PyTorch Foundation Slack, and participate in GitHub Discussions.

 ---